 St. Bartholomew's Church, founded in 1835, is located on Park Avenue and 51st Street.
 It is home to the largest pipe organ in New York City, and one of the largest in the country.
-Enjoy an online behind-the-scenes tour of St. Bart's pipe organ guided by the two people who know the instrument best: William K. Trafka, Director of Music and Organist at St. Bart's since 1995.
-Douglass Hunt served as Organ Curator from 1980-2014.
+Enjoy an online behind-the-scenes tour of St. Bart's pipe organ guided by the two people who know the instrument best: William K. Trafka, Director of Music and Organist at St. Bart's (1995-2018) and Douglass Hunt Organ Curator (1980-2014).

 Broadcast: May 8, 2015